ayoubhr/drivers_springAPI/README.md

 # drivers_springAPI
 Java spring basics

-Backend API Rest done with the Spring Boot application.
+Backend API Rest done with the Spring Boot framework.

 The services connect to a mongoDB database where we load the JSON collection with the documents.